8none1/8none1.github.io/_posts/2023-02-18-using-influx-to-gain-power-insights.md

 For around £16,000 you could install a 9kWp solar system and around 13 kWh of battery storage.
 On my east facing array in December, solar was able to provide around 30% of my electricity needs.
 When coupled with a battery, one could import off-peak electricity to fill most of the gap.
 Some days would be better than others, but it should all work out in the end.
 For around half the year I expect to be importing zero electricity from the grid during peak times.
 In fact I expect to be a net exporter of electricity from around May to September but I haven't had the panels up long enough to know for sure.

 Solar panel installs currently benefit from zero VAT.
-This is a good thing of course, but imagine if the government gave every household a £5000 grant for a solar panel system of any size.
+This is a good thing of course, but imagine if the government gave every household a £5000 grant for a solar panel or battery system of any size.

 ## Gathering the data - Growatt SPH Inverters